Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And, if you’ve ever been shamed, blamed, or made to feel “other” for being neurodiverse, you’re not alone.

-Moreover, the neurodiversity movement is growing and, in my opinion as a therapist, may be the next big wave of mental health care activism as well as a big step forward in general social compassion.
+Moreover, the neurodiversity movement is growing.
+And, in my opinion as a therapist, it may be the next big wave of mental health care activism.
+As well as a big step forward in general social compassion.

 So in today’s article, I want to introduce you to the concept of neurodiversity and the neurodiversity movement, share some examples of neurodiversity, help you understand why neurodiversity is a beautiful, powerful thing, and give you some suggestions to support yourself or a loved one if you/they experience neurodiversity.